 - More heavily discounted: Has been on the market for longer (launched in October 2013).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Faster burst: Shoots at higher frequency (8 vs 7 flaps/sec) to capture the decisive moment.

 - More affordable: Was released into a lower priced segment (20 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-E2 and the X-T10 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the X-E2 and the X-T10 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
-The full reviews are available by clicking on the site logo in the table header.

 Other camera comparisons